TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ErrorHandling/PageErrorHandler.rst

 -------------------

 Show the internal page with uid `145` on all errors with HTML status code `404`.
-The content of this page will be fetched via internal sub-request.

 ..  literalinclude:: _page-error-handler-internal.yaml
     :language: yaml